dmenne/breathtestcore/README.md

     # And here the still rudimentary web GUI
     devtools::install_github("breathtestshiny","dmenne")

-The stable packages [breathtestcore](https://cran.r-project.org/web/packages/breathtestcore) and [breathteststan](https://cran.r-project.org/web/packages/breathteststan) can also be installed from CRAN.
+Stable version of the packages [breathtestcore](https://cran.r-project.org/web/packages/breathtestcore) and [breathteststan](https://cran.r-project.org/web/packages/breathteststan) can also be installed from CRAN.
+Since packages are under strong development, we recommend to use the github versions.

 ## Usage example